terrytaylorbonn/terrytaylorbonn.github.io/0b-concepts.markdown

 #### **2.3 Training**

-2 Tiny NN demo ([demo D2ccc](/2.1.2-classifier-nn/)) (training)
+See diagram below.
+For concepts details see **[Concepts -- 2.3 Training](/0b.2.3-concepts-training/)**.

 Training input/output must match exactly what is desired in inference.
-The following code defines the training steps (more details later).
+The following code defines the training steps (more details later) for Tiny NN demo ([demo D2ccc](/2.1.2-classifier-nn/)).

 ```
 for epoch in range(100):